Chere2016/lidar_based_exploration/README.md

 # Lidar-Based Exploration

-This package implements a **sampling-based exploration strategy** using RRT or RRT* for mobile robots in simulated environments Stonefish.
+This package implements a **sampling-based exploration strategy** using RRT* for mobile robots in simulated environments Stonefish.

 ## 🌐 Project Structure